tensorflow/tfjs-models/speech-commands/README.md

 ### Transfer learning

-**Transfer learning** is the process of using a model trained previously on a dataset (say dataset A) on a different dataset (say dataset B).
+**Transfer learning** is the process of taking a model trained previously on a dataset (say dataset A) and applying it on a different dataset (say dataset B).
 To achieve transfer learning, the model needs to be slightly modified and re-trained on dataset B. However, thanks to the training on the original dataset (A), the training on the new dataset (B) takes much less